I have in-depth knowledge of Social Security and Medicare because I worked very closely with SSA and other social services.

-- Name and Date of Birth - This needs to be corrected if it is incorrect with SSA.
-Name and DOB are often use by many companies and agencies such as banks, colleges, IRS and Social Welfare for identification verification.
+- Name and Date of Birth: This needs to be corrected if it is incorrect with SSA.
+Name and DOB are often used by many companies and agencies such as banks, colleges, IRS and Social Welfare for identification verification.
 You must ensure that SSA has your name and DOB correct or you will always encounter problems with these types of places.

-- Parents' Name - This does not need to be corrected and is more of a personal preference.
+- Parents' Name: This does not need to be corrected and is more of a personal preference.
 Incorrect place of birth would not affect you in applying for benefits.
-But sometimes a parents' name is used as an identifying question to verify a person's identify in an interview, so an incorrect parents' name could throw off the interview.
+But sometimes a parents' name is used as an identifying question to verify a person's identity in an interview, so an incorrect parents' name could throw off the interview.

 If you find out that SSA has misinformation on you, especially your name and date of birth, and it needs to be corrected, go to the nearest SSA office and provide an original or certified copy of your birth certificate and you State Issued ID or Driver's License (US passport can be used in place of ID or driver's license).

 Sometimes, depending on what needs to be corrected, SSA would need other documents.
-Proof of citizenship can be shown in a form of US passport or Certificate of Naturalization.
-Amended birth certificate can correct gender and parents' name.
-Permanent resident card can update your resident alien status.
+Proof of citizenship can be shown in the form of a US passport or Certificate of Naturalization.
+Amended birth certificates can correct gender and parents' name.
+A permanent resident card can update your resident alien status.

-As always, if your information with SSA needs to be updated, go visit the office and provide original or certified copy of your evidence and your non-expired ID.
-Normally, correcting these information can be handled within a couple days.
-Sometimes SSA would need a few weeks to a couple months depending on the complications of the case.
+As always, if your information with SSA needs to be updated, go visit the office and provide an original or certified copy of your evidence and your non-expired ID.
+Normally, correcting this information can be handled within a couple of days.
+Sometimes SSA would need a few weeks to a couple of months depending on the complications of the case.
 No matter what your reason is to correct the misinformation, SSA can fix it.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.